Fox–Wisconsin Waterway: Upper Fox

-The upper Fox River flows northwest from its headwater to within 2 mi the Portage.
+The upper Fox River flows northwest from its headwater to within 2 mi of the Portage.
 It then flows to the north-northeast to the Lake Winnebago Pool.
 It extends about 110 river miles (177 km) from Portage to Lake Winnebago, falling only about 36 ft from elevation 782 ft, msl at the Portage to 746 ft, msl at Lake Winnebago.

 The reach has a shallow grade.
 The hydraulic gradient averages about 4 inches per mile (0.06 m/km).
 There are two very shallow lakes along the way, Buffalo Lake and Puckaway Lake.
 The river drainage area grows significantly in size from 80 sqmi at the Portage to about 1340 sqmi at USGS gage 004073500 at Berlin, where the average flow is about 1140 cuft/s.
 The river discharge would grow at nearly the same proportions.
 Thus the Upper Fox grows from a small stream to a small river over its course.
 At Big Lake Butte des Morts it is joined from the north by flow from the Wolf River through Lake Poygan.
 The drainage area of Wolf River is more than twice the size of the drainage area of the Fox.
 But this extra flow joins the Fox only after it reaches the Lake Winnebago Pool.

 The river channel is characterized by sand, silt and organic material.
 The channel, which ranges from 70 to 300 ft, is shallow and generally widens and deepens as it approaches Lake Winnebago.